 4. Share Capital

-This initial investment guarantees that the business can continue to run even if it is not profitable.
-Portugal’s small businesses have an average social capital of €5,000, which you should take into account when submitting your application.
+This initial investment guarantees that the business can keep running even if it is not profitable.
+Portugal’s small businesses have an average social capital of €5,000.
+You should take this into account when submitting your application.

 5. Proof of Company Set-up

-6. Open a Portuguese Business Bank Account
+6. Portuguese Business Bank Account

 7. Contracts or Agreements